 Sonoma County's increased racial diversity over time is not an indicator of decreased segregation.
-White populations remain the most segregated group with the region and minorities are still more likely to be integrated with each other than they are to be integrated with white communities.
-27 There are several data tools to discern the extent to which racial groups are integrated throughout the County.
+White populations remain the most segregated group with the region and minorities are still more likely to be integrated with each other than they are to be integrated with white communities.33 There are several data tools to discern the extent to which racial groups are integrated throughout the Countycounty.
 Racial dot maps, for example, are useful for examining neighborhood racial segregation within a jurisdiction.
 Generally, when the distribution of dots does not appear clustered, segregation measures tend to be lower.
 Conversely, when clusters of certain groups are apparent on a racial dot map, segregation measures may be higher.
-The racial dot map of Unincorporated Sonoma County (Figure 9) offers a visual representation of the spatial distribution of racial groups within the jurisdiction.
+The racial dot map of Unincorporated Sonoma County (Figure 11) offers a visual representation of the spatial distribution of racial groups within the jurisdiction.

-Clusters of Latino residents can be identified in the southwestern part of Santa Rosa which extends slightly beyond city limits to the south along Highway 101, the western half of the City of Cloverdale, to the north of the City of Sonoma and in the southwestern part of the City of Rohnert Park bordering the northeasterly part of the City of Cotati.
+Clusters of Latino residents can be identified in the southwestern part of Santa Rosa (the Roseland Area) which extends slightly beyond city limits to the south along Highway 101; the western half of the City of Cloverdale; to the north of the City of Sonoma in the Sonoma Springs area; and in the southwestern part of the City of Rohnert Park bordering the northeasterly part of the City of Cotati.
 There is also a concentration of Asian residents directly to the east of Rohnert Park near Sonoma State University.
-Aside from these obvious patterns, most of the County is populated by predominantly white residents, heavily concentrated in urban areas and within city limits.
-These populations are represented by blue dots in the map.
+Aside from these obvious patterns, most of the County county is populated by predominantly white residents, heavily concentrated in urban areas and within city limits.
+These populations are represented by blue dots on the maps in Figures 9 and 10 Figure 11 and Figure 12, below.